Grandpa’s Got a Brand New Bag (of Weed)

-An analysis published in February 2020, based on data from the National Survey on Drug Use and Health, found that marijuana use in the previous year among people over 65 had jumped 75% from 2015 to 2018, from 2.4% of that age group to 4.2%.
+A recent analysis, compiled with data from the National Survey on Drug Use and Health, found that marijuana use in the previous year among people over 65 had jumped 75% from 2015 to 2018, from 2.4% of that age group to 4.2%.
 By 2019, use had reached 5%.
 The data showed women and people with higher education and income were especially taking to weed.

 Data published in January 2021 by different researchers showed a similar trend.
 From 2016 to 2018, the proportion of men ages 65 to 69 who reported using marijuana or hashish within the past month had risen to 8.2% from 4.3%.
 Among women, it grew to 3.8% from 2.1%.